_ [Contents]

 For some discussion of the strengths and weaknesses of this table, see section 3.
 A straw-man alternative is discussed in section 7, and a better alternative is discussed in section 8.

-There is a conspicuous gap under aluminum in figure 2.
-The elements that fill this gap are the transition metals, shown in figure 3.
-You can cut out this figure and paste it onto the previous figure, forming a big bulge on the side of the cylinder.
-Note that both scandium and gallium have an equal claim to sit “directly” under aluminum.
-The name “transition metals” applies to the 11 elements (scandium through gallium inclusive) and to the elements directly below them.
-It does not apply to the elements shown in gray in figure 3; those are just there for context.
+There is a conspicuous gap under aluminum in figure 6.
+The elements that fill this gap include the transition metals, shown in black in figure 7.
+You could cut out this figure and paste it onto the previous figure, forming a big bulge on the side of the cylinder.1 Note that both scandium and gallium have an equal claim to sit “directly” under aluminum.
+(The set of transition metals does not include the elements shown in gray in figure figure 7.
+Those are there just for context.)

-Loosely speaking, we can envision the 11 transition metals from 21Sc to 31Ga inclusive as being eka-aluminum plus some number of d-electrons, where the number runs from 0 to 10 inclusive.
-(This way of envisioning things is partly consistent with the data and partly not, as discussed in section 3.4.)
+The top row of transition metals consists of 11 elements, namely 21Sc to 31Ga inclusive.
+Loosely speaking, we can envision these 11 elements as being eka-aluminum plus some number of d-electrons, where the number runs from 0 to 10 inclusive.
+(This way of envisioning things is partly consistent with the data and partly not, as discussed in section 3.6.)

 So we have a bulge on the side of a bulge.
-That is, the lanthanoids are a bulge on the side of the transition metals, just as the transition metals are a bulge on the side of the “main” part of the periodic table.
-The transition metals are associated with the belated filling of a d-electron subshell, while the lanthanoids are associated with the belated filling of an f-electron subshell.
+That is, the lanthanoids and actinoids form a bulge on the side of the transition metals, just as the transition metals form a bulge on the side of the “main” part of the periodic table.
+The transition-metal bulge is associated with the belated filling of a d-electron subshell, while the lanthanoid/actinoid bulge is associated with the belated filling of an f-electron subshell.

-In figure 1, the symbol n stands for neutron.
+In figure 5, the symbol n stands for neutron.
 (Note that uppercase N represents nitrogen, while lowercase n represents neutron.
-Similarly e represents electron and p represents proton.)
+Similarly, lowercase e represents electron, and lowercase p represents proton.)

 A neutron has atomic number Z=0 (no protons), just as hydrogen has atomic number Z=1 (one proton), and helium has atomic number Z=2 (two protons).
 The periodic table arranges things in order of atomic number, so the sequence n, H, He is perfectly consistent with the overall pattern.